syncfusion-content/winui-docs/winui/Rating/Clear-rating.md

 # Clear rating value in WinUI Rating

-The Rating control provides value support to determine whether a user can remove their rating or not, by using the `IsClearEnabled` property.
+The `IsClearEnabled` property of the Rating control allows you to clear the provided rating value when the value is true.
+The default value is `true`.

-`Note`- It supports Precision `full` value only.
+N> It supports precision mode `full` only.

 {% tabs %}
 {% highlight XAML %}